Incisional Hernia

 What are the risks?

-Straightforward repair carries a low risk of the hernia returning.
+Straightforward repair carries a low risk of the hernia returning (2-5%).
 Large hernia repairs can collect fluid around the surgical site after the operation.
-This is called a seroma.
-If it is sterile and not causing discomfort it is better left, as it will gradually resolve.
-It is usually a result of a reaction to the mesh used to reinforce the area.
-Infective complications are uncommon and usually treated with a prolonged course of antibiotics.
+This is called a seroma and is often the result of a reaction to the mesh used to reinforce the area and the space available for fluid to collect.
+If it is sterile and not causing discomfort it is better left, as it will resolve with time.
+Infective complications are uncommon and usually treated with a course of antibiotics.
+Very occasionally a mesh may need to be removed if infected.

 Who do I contact if there are concerns?

 The group practice telephone is answered in working hours and messages can be left out of hours.
-Any concerns will be relayed directly to one of the consultant surgeons on receipt.
+Any concerns will be relayed directly to the consultant surgeon on receipt.
 The hospital ward also provides a 24/7 means of contact.
 They will contact the consultant about any concerns and are able to give advice if required.